 Having diabetes puts you at risk for serious eye problems — all of which lead to poor vision and, for some, even blindness.
 Here are some eye conditions made worse by diabetes:

-Light sensitivity.
 People with diabetes are more sensitive to the sun than people who don’t have it.
 This is because the drugs taken by people who have diabetes, such as those for high blood pressure, increase light sensitivity.
 Protecting your eyes from the sun’s UV rays is not only for people with diabetes.
 All people should take safety precautions to protect their vision.
 To protect your eyes you should:

 The road to good health is yours to travel.
 But you don't have to do it alone.
 Whether you're managing a health condition or making changes in your life like quitting bad habits or getting in shape - we can help.
 Check out our new classes and resources below.
 Contact us to set personalized health and wellness goals and learn about the programs available to you.